structurizr/java/docs/spring-petclinic.md

 # The Spring PetClinic example

-This is a step-by-step guide to recreating the [Spring PetClinic example diagrams](https://structurizr.com/share/1), which are based upon the original version of the application.
+This is a step-by-step guide to recreating the System Context, Container and Component diagrams from the [Spring PetClinic example](https://structurizr.com/share/1), which are based upon the original version of the application.
 It assumes that you have working Java, Maven and git installations plus a development environment to write code.
-The full source code for this example can be found in the [SpringPetClinic.java file](https://github.com/structurizr/java/blob/master/structurizr-examples/src/com/structurizr/example/spring/petclinic/SpringPetClinic.java).
+The full source code for this example can be found in [SpringPetClinic.java](https://github.com/structurizr/java/blob/master/structurizr-examples/src/com/structurizr/example/SpringPetClinic.java).

 ## 1. Clone and build the Spring PetClinic code